Well, it’s officially fall here in northwest Pennsylvania. The temperature barely broke 50 degrees, and it was gloomy and rainy all day.

 - Pour in two cups of vegetable broth (add an additional half cup broth if you did not soak the lentils).
 Add the sweet potato puree and the rinsed and drained lentils.
 Stir very well to incorporate everything.
 Place a lid on the pot and simmer for 25 to 35 minutes, stirring occasionally.
 Check that the sweet potatoes and lentils are cooked to your liking.
 Add extra cook time if needed.
 Stir in the can of coconut milk.
 Let simmer 5 to 10 minutes to bring everything together, stirring well before serving.

 - Scoop into bowls and top with scallions and pistachios.

 - This recipe, as written, produces a thick soup.
 Feel free to add more vegetable broth if you like a thinner consistency.

 - I always use full fat coconut milk.
 Lite will work just fine if that's all you have.

 - You can either use canned or fresh sweet potato puree.
 To make fresh, simply bake a sweet potato, then mash the insides up really well with a fork.
-You can also blend it up with a tablespoon of water for a smoother consistency.
+You can also blend it up with a tablespoon of water for a smoother consistency, like I do here.